 2019-03-19 09:17:15 • ID: 2085

-Slowly Filling Gaps in the ESA and MSA of East Africa
+Filling the Gaps of the North-East African ESA and MSA

 These are two handaxes (the larger one, made from degraded sandstone is 12,3 cm long), a gift from one of my postgraduates from Eritrea.